Priyan2208/Covid-Tracking-System/README.md

-# Project covid tracker App
+# Project Covid Tracker India App

 Hii...
 This project is made by Priyan.